Martha’s Vineyard offers reliable and clean transportation through electrification

 Using careful infrastructure planning and a single-customer microgrid, we worked under the VTA’s leadership to transition to a partially electric bus fleet, ensuring that demand and reliability concerns were addressed with a self-sufficient power supply.
 Services: Clean and Flexible Grid , Transportation Electrification

 Our collaboration laid the foundation for the nation’s first integrated, clean, resilient, and flexible public transportation system.
-The electrification of VTA’s fleet means 300,000 miles will be driven with electricity instead of fossil fuels in 2020.
+The electrification of VTA’s fleet means 300,000 miles were driven with electricity instead of fossil fuels in 2020.
 Once the VTA achieves its long-term plan to go 100% electric, it will reduce CO2 emissions by 36,000 tons over ten years of driving 1.4 million miles annually.

 Cleaner communities through electrified transit